Belper: Festivals

 Belper has become well-known for its festivals with festivals such as "Belper Goes Green" (a musical event that aims to raise awareness of environmental problems and aims to share ways of reducing our impact on the planet), "Belper Games" (a festival where people compete in several challenges), "Belper Food Festival" (where stalls showcasing local business' food and dishes are put up around the town), and "Belper Music Festival" (where businesses have music on inside or outside their premises showing off local musicians and bands.)
 These events have become an annual occasion which help to boost the local economy throughout the town and support local small businesses.

 Media

 Local news and television programmes are provided by BBC East Midlands and ITV Central.
 Television signals are received from the local relay TV transmitter.

-Local radio stations are BBC Radio Derby on 104.5 FM, Smooth East Midlands on 101.4 FM, Capital East Midlands on 102.8 FM, Greatest Hits Radio Midlands on 106 FM and Amber Sound FM, a community station that broadcasts on 107.2 FM in the Amber Valley and online.
+Local radio stations are BBC Radio Derby on 104.5 FM, Smooth East Midlands on 101.4 FM, Capital Midlands on 102.8 FM, Greatest Hits Radio Midlands on 106 FM and Amber Sound FM, a community station that broadcasts on 107.2 FM in the Amber Valley and online.

 Local newspapers are the Belper News and Derbyshire Times.

 Education

-Primary schools

 There are eight primary schools which feed the single secondary school: